Multipolar exchange interaction and complex order in insulating lanthanides: Magnetic phase

 \subsubsection{Spin wave approximation}

-Within the mean-field approximation, the correlation of the pseudospin operators between different sites was ignored.
-Here the correlation effect is partly included within linear spin-wave approximation.

-Applying an extended Holstein-Primakoff method \cite{Joshi1999, Chen2010, Kusunose2019}, the spin-wave with local anisotropy is derived.
-Suppose that the mean-field ground state at $T = 0$ K corresponds to uniform ferromagnetic state, and also the mean-field solutions have been obtained,
+The correlation of the pseudospin operators between different sites, ignored in the mean-field approximation, is included using linear spin-wave approximation.
+On top of the mean-field solution, the magnon spectra of the system with local anisotropy are derived applying an extended Holstein-Primakoff method \cite{Joshi1999, Chen2010, Kusunose2019}.
+Suppose that the mean-field ground state at $T = 0$ K is obtained and it corresponds to a uniform ferromagnetic state,

-The label of the eigenstates runs from 0 till $M = 2J_f$ in the increasing order of the energy:
+The label for the eigenstates runs from 0 till $M = 2J$ in the increasing order of the energy: